Sidon: Persian and Hellenistic periods

-Like other Phoenician city-states, Sidon suffered from a succession of conquerors, first by the Persian Achamenid empire in the 6th century BC, ending with its occupation by Alexander the Great in 333 BC, and the start of the Hellenistic era of Sidon's history.
+Like other Phoenician city-states, Sidon suffered from a succession of conquerors, first by the Achaemenid Empire in the 6th century BC, ending with its occupation by Alexander the Great in 333 BC, and the start of the Hellenistic period of Sidon's history.
 The Persian influence seems to have been profound, as is observed in the change of the architectural style of the city.

+In exchange for supporting his conquest of Egypt, King Cambyses II of Persia awarded Sidon with the territories of Dor, Joppa, and the Plain of Sharon.

-Under the successors of Alexander, it enjoyed relative autonomy and organised games and competitions in which the greatest athletes of the region participated.
-In the Hellenistic-period necropolis of Sidon, important finds such as the Alexander Sarcophagus, the Lycian tomb and the Sarcophagus of the Crying Women were discovered, which are now on display at the Archaeological Museum of Istanbul.
+Under the Diadochi or successors of Alexander, it enjoyed relative autonomy and organised games and competitions in which the greatest athletes of the region participated.
+In the Hellenistic period necropolis of Sidon, important finds such as the Alexander Sarcophagus (likely the tomb of King Abdalonymus rather than Alexander), the Lycian tomb and the Sarcophagus of the Crying Women were discovered, which are now on display at the Archaeological Museum of Istanbul.

 Roman period

 When Sidon fell under Roman domination, it continued to mint its own silver coins.
+The city was embellished by Herod, king of Judaea, who built there a theatre.
+By the First Jewish–Roman War, Sidon sheltered enough Jews that local pagans hesitated to attack them during the broader massacre of Jews in Greco-Syrian towns in 66 CE, as documented by Josephus.

-The Romans also built a theater and other major monuments in the city.
+The Romans built a theater and other major monuments in the city, and an underground Mithraeum was discovered.
 In the reign of Elagabalus, a Roman colony was established there.
-During the Byzantine period, when the great earthquake of AD 551 destroyed most of the cities of Phoenice, Beirut's School of Law took refuge in Sidon.
-The town continued quietly for the next century, until it was conquered by the Arabs in AD 636.
+The Philogelos, a Greek-language joke book written circa the 4th century AD, features a series of jokes about Sidonians, who are stereotyped as unintelligent and literal-minded.
+During the Byzantine Empire, when the great earthquake of AD 551 destroyed most of the cities of Phoenice, the law school of Berytus took refuge in Sidon.
+The town continued quietly for the next century, until the Muslim conquest of the Levant in 636.

 Crusader-Ayyubid period

 On 4 December 1110, Sidon was captured after the siege of Sidon, a decade after the First Crusade, by King Baldwin I of Jerusalem and King Sigurd I of Norway.
 It then became the center of the Lordship of Sidon, an important vassal-state of the Kingdom of Jerusalem.
 Saladin captured it from the Crusaders in 1187, but German Crusaders restored it to Christian control in the Crusade of 1197.
-It would remain an important Crusader stronghold until it was finally destroyed by the Ayyubids in 1249.
+It remained an important Crusader stronghold until it was destroyed by the Ayyubids in 1249.
 In 1260, it was again destroyed by the Mongols led by Kitbuqa.
 The remains of the original walls are still visible.

+During the 12th century, Benjamin of Tudela noted the presence of approximately twenty Jews, possibly Jewish families, in Sidon, which he described as a "large city."